Abu-Rayhan-66/Sports-Facility-client/README.md

-# How you run this server locally.
+# This is how you run this client site locally.

 ## Step: 1
 Download the repo by following command :